HEG TRAINING TIPS by Peter Van Deusen

 to know whether training is working or not.
 HEG training is aerobic

-exercising of the brain's executive center, so that key area increases its
+exercising of the brain's executive center so that the key area increases its

 Watching what happens during a session: the client's ability to increase

 levels quickly, how long the higher levels can be maintained.
 How long does it take the client, when you tell him to concentrate: "don't think, don't try.
 Just watch the line (bar) and figure out how you make it go up."
 Most will fairly quickly figure it out, focusing intently on something.
 You can watch what percent they increased from the baseline, how quickly the rise from baseline to high activation is done, how long is the plateau sustained, and when it starts a clear downward trend.
 You can "compare" sessions if you want to, or you can just use them to show the client improvements.
 But the place to focus is on specific training goals.

 When I was a hospital administrator doing turnarounds for big hospital

 management companies, I learned the truth of an old management maxim: If you want to change something, pay attention to it.
 You are doing 3 different segments in most HEG sessions: left edge, right edge, and center of the forehead.
 I do them in different orders each time because the strongest response can usually be achieved on the first site.

 But training the first already has an effect on the second, so increases can be harder to achieve there--even harder in the third.
 But it's doing the